Is this treatment failure or malnutrition

 • During his hospital stay he missed ARV’s for 1 day

-• After patient’s potassium recovered he was transferred to Hospice for respite care and psychosocial intervention
+• After patient’s potassium recovered, he was transferred to Hospice for respite care and psychosocial intervention

 At Hospice

 • In hospice he received nasogastric tube (NGT) feeds in the form of Peptamen, a peptide-based elemental diet for the nutritional support of GI-impaired children.
-This is absorbed much more easily than food and helps the gut recover, thereby increasing food and drug absorbtion.
+This is absorbed much more easily than food and helps the gut recover, thereby increasing food and drug absorption.

 • Two months on dual therapy his CD4 count increased to 117 and viral load was undetectable.